dguerri/LibVirtKvm-scripts/README.md

 The blockpull method has the benefit that snap3 will be a compressed image only taking up as much space as was used by the VM's OS.
-For example: if you have a 100 GB Virtual Machine file but the VM only uses 10 GB of that 100 GB, then your image file for snap3 will only be about 10 GB, saving you 90 GB of disk space on the VM host.
-The disadvantage of this method is that it takes a long time for the blockpull to create the snap3 file (can be minutes).
+For example: if you have a 100 GB Virtual Machine file but the VM only uses 10 GB of that 100 GB, then the image file created for snap3 will only be about 10 GB, saving you 90 GB of disk space on the VM host.
+The disadvantage of this method is that it takes a long time for the blockpull to roll all previous backing files into the snap3 file (can be minutes).

 The backup method `blockcommit` works as: `orig -> snap1 -> snap2 -> .... [becomes] orig`.

-The blockcommit method has the benefits that the file name of the VM does not change and the backup is extremely quick (can complete in seconds) relative to the blockpull method (can take several minutes depending on how large the VM is or how long the snapshot chain is).
+The blockcommit method has the benefits that the file name of the VM does not change and the backup is extremely quick (only a few seconds to roll the few changes back to orig) relative to the blockpull method (can take several minutes depending on how large the VM is or how long the snapshot chain is).
+The disadvantage of this method is that it does not shrink the size of orig.

-A recommended method for automating fi-backup.sh is to have the first backup be done with --method=blockpull and all subsequent backups done via --method=blockcommit.
+A recommended method for automating backups via fi-backup.sh is to have the first backup be done with `--method=blockpull` to create a smaller disk image and then for all subsequent backups use `--method=blockcommit`.

 See sample usage below for more information.
 For more information about how backups are performed, see [Nuts and Bolts of fi-backup](NUTSNBOLTS.md)